kubeshop/testkube/docs/docs/testkube-pro/articles/log-highlighting.md

 ![log-highlighting.png](../../img/log-highlighting.png)

-You may navigate through the highlighted lines with the arrows on top of the interface, or using the scrollbar where all relevant lines are marked.
+You may navigate through the highlighted lines with the arrows on top of the interface or using the scrollbar where all relevant lines are marked.

 ## Filtering